Part of the magazine page of the definitive Jowett Jupiter website

 updated 10/11/07Jupitour 2007

 The late Summer (early Autumn?)
-2005 Cornish weekend visit to the Eden Project has now come and gone.
+2005 Cornish weekend.
+The Jowett Jupiters visit to the Eden Project has now come and gone.

-Above: John and Susan Powter get well-deserved Korner Trophy - on the left, Ed Nankivell
+Above: John and Susan Powter get well-deserved Korner Trophy - seated on the left, Edmund Nankivell

 Above: Ghislaine Nankivell and Jonathan Root

-Above and left: some of the Lockyer family at
+Above and right some of the Lockyer family at

-Jupiter car seen near Croydon, South of London, for the first time in 40 years when it was laid up under sheets.
-It has now changed hands and is to be restored when time permits as one says.
+Jupiter car seen near Croydon, South of London, for the first time in 40 years when it had been laid up under sheets.
+It has now changed hands and is to be restored - when time permits as one says.

 This is the trophy Pat Lockyer was awarded for his Farina Jupiter

-Recent photographs immediately below.
-Top left, Roy Watling-Greenwood, who in 1953 built single-handedly the special bodied Jupiter known as GAP 6 - an almost exact replica of standard.
+Top left, Roy Watling-Greenwood, who in 1953 superbly built single-handedly the special bodied Jupiter originally registerd so known as GAP 6 - an almost exact replica of standard Mk1 Jupiter.
 The remaining 5 photos were taken at the recent Ardingly Festival of Transport.

 The standard Jupiter shown immediately below is owned by John Hodgekinson, who is also responsible for the oil cooler installation top right.

-Here is a picture from Keith Clements of the Swedish British Car event at the beginning of June 2004:
+Below is a picture from Keith Clements of Sweden's British Car Event at the beginning of June 2004:

 Above: the Jupiter of Peter Hewitt of Dals Rostock, Sweden.
-Ian Glass writes that four Jowetts were there, three from Scandinavia and Keith Clements from the UK - well done Keith!
+Ian Glass writes that four Jowetts were there, three from Scandinavia and the Jupiter of Keith Clements from the UK - well done Keith!
 And thanks for the photos!

 Right-top-facing camera, centre: Steve Keil